VirtuBox/nginx-ee/docs/README.md

 # Nginx-EE

-Compile and install the latest nginx releases from source with additional modules
+## Compile and install the latest nginx releases from source with additional modules with EasyEngine, Plesk Onyx or from scratch

 ![nginx-ee](https://raw.githubusercontent.com/VirtuBox/nginx-ee/master/nginx-ee.png)